Kinesis Data Streams vs Firehose – Comparison

 Purpose

-• Kinesis data streams is highly customizable and best suited for developers building custom applications or streaming data for specialized needs.
+• Kinesis Data Streams is highly customizable and best suited for developers building custom applications or streaming data for specialized needs.

 Provisioning & Scaling

 • Provisioned Mode: Requires manual configuration of shards and scaling.
 You specify the number of shards needed based on expected throughput.
+Each shard provides 1 MB/s write (1000 records/s) and 2 MB/s read.

-• On-Demand Mode (Launched November 2021): Automatically scales to handle gigabytes of write and read throughput per minute without manual shard management.
+• On-Demand Standard Mode (Launched November 2021): Automatically scales to handle gigabytes of write and read throughput per minute without manual shard management.
 Default capacity of 4 MB/s write (4000 records/s), can scale up to 200 MB/s (or 1 GB/s with limit increase).

 Processing Delay